linode/apl-docs/docs/inst-configuration.md

 If you have made an error in the format of the values this will be reported.

-To check if all the output manifests are valid for the target versions, _and_ following best practices you can run another variation:
+To check if all the output manifests are valid for the target cluster's k8s version, _and_ following best practices you can run another variation:

 ```bash
 otomi validate-templates